mnokka/AnotherExcelReader/README.md

 This tool provides necessary routines to handle Excels using Python and creating issues and attachments to Jira according rules above.
 It is provided only as a reference how to use Python for import operations

+USAGE:  python reader.py -f . -n "main_issues.xlsx" -u JIRAUSERNAME -w JIRAPASSWORD -s https://USED.JIRA.COM -p "JIRAPROJECTKEY" -m "subtasks.xlsx" -a "ATTACHMENTS_DIRECTORY"